 Last but not least, we recommend you to take care of the finishing touches.
 Fill the holes with wood filler and let it to dry out for several hours.
 Afterwards, smooth the wooden surface with fine-grit sandpaper and vacuum the residues.

-Thank you for reading our project about how to build a bench arbor and we recommend you to check out the rest of the projects.
-Don’t forget to share our projects with your friends and LIKE us, by using the social media widgets, if you want to be the first that gets our latest articles.
+Thank you for reading our project about how to build a bench arbor plans and we recommend you to check out the rest of the projects.
+Don’t forget to LIKE and SHARE our projects with your friends, by using the social media widgets.
+SUBSCRIBE if you want to be the first that gets our latest articles.